Chart Color Schemes

 Cairns North was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Cairns North has a high level of cultural diversity, with 28.2% of its population speaking a language other than English at home and 39.7% born overseas.
-Christianity is the main religion in Cairns North, comprising 41.3% of people.
-The most notable overrepresentation is in Other religions, which makes up 2.7% of the population compared to 0.8% across Rest of Qld.
+Christianity is the main religion in Cairns North, making up 41.3% of people.
+The most notable overrepresentation is in the 'Other' category, comprising 2.7% of the population compared to 0.8% across Regional Qld.

 Frequently Asked Questions - Diversity